LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Monitoring/email-reporting.md

 - **Total Functions** displays the current number of functions available  in the account.
 This number includes both *draft* and *deployed* functions out of 50 which is the maximum number of functions permitted for each account.

-- **Deployed Functions** shows the current number of functions with a *productive* state alongside the maximum allowed *productive* functions for the account.
+- **Deployed Functions** shows the current number of functions with a *productive*/*modified* state alongside the maximum allowed *productive* functions for the account.

 - **Successful Invocations** represents the total number of *successful* invocations for the functions of the account since the beginning of the current month.